florianmaxim/Meta/README.md

 [![Latest NPM release][npm-badge]][npm-badge-url] [![Build Status](https://travis-ci.org/florianmaxim/Meta.svg?branch=master)](https://travis-ci.org/florianmaxim/Meta) [![Dependencies][dependencies-badge]][dependencies-badge-url] [![https://metajs.org](https://img.shields.io/badge/twitter-metajs_org-blue.svg)](https://twitter.com/metajs_org)

-# 🚀 Why (did you come up with this)?

-Spatial media like Virtual Reality or Augmented Reality is perceived in such a fundamentally different way than computer graphics as we know them that we need to find new ways to describe it.
-This is an approach.

-Furthermore this is an attempt to create the most accessible virtual reality library possible.

 # 🎊 Features

 * 🏖 Learn how to create and use code virtual (reality) space in minutes.
-* 💐 Code Virtual Reality like its the year you live in.
+* 💐 Code virtual reality like its the year you live in.
 * 🤹🏻 Write in the language you know with the tools you love.
 * 🚀 Write one version of your code that works on any device (HTC Vive, Oculus Rift, Desktop, Mobile, etc.).
 * 🏰 Grab a cube now, move a castle soon!

+# 🚀 Why (did you come up with this)?

+Spatial media like Virtual Reality or Augmented Reality is perceived in such a fundamentally different way than computer graphics as we know them that we need to find new ways to describe it.
+This is an approach.

+Furthermore this is an attempt to create the most accessible virtual reality library possible.

 # 💐 Example